Discover Julian Duval’s Personal Botanic Garden

 He and wife Leslie chose their 2/3-acre lot for its large boulders and sloping terrain that lets cold air drain.
 "Vista is generally frost-free," Julian says.
 "It stays warmer than the coast and cooler than farther inland."

 Does Julian have favorites among the thousands in his collection?
 Yes---those with "fat bottoms" which he considers "sculptural."
-Because he's owned and tended these for decades, many of his bonsai'd caudiciform and pachyform succulents have the look of great age---a reason they impress Cactus & Succulent Society show judges.
+Because he's owned and tended these for decades, many of his bonsai'd caudiciform and pachyform succulents have the look of great age---one reason they impress Cactus & Succulent Society show judges.

 Julian's bonsai'd Operculacarya decaryi took "Best Succulent - Advanced" at a recent San Diego Cactus & Succulent Society show and sale